opengauss-mirror/docs/content/en/docs/Developerguide/statistics-information-functions.md

 Statistics information functions are divided into the following two categories: functions that access databases, using the OID of each table or index in a database to mark the database for which statistics are generated; functions that access servers, identified by the server process ID, whose value ranges from 1 to the number of currently active servers.

+-   global\_comm\_get\_status\(\)

+    Description: Obtains the communication library status of all DNs.

+    Return type: record

+-   global\_comm\_get\_send\_stream\(\)

+    Description: Obtains the sending stream status of all communication libraries on all DNs.

+    Return type: record

+-   global\_comm\_get\_recv\_stream\(\)

+    Description: Obtains the receiving stream status of all communication libraries on all DNs.

+    Return type: record

+-   global\_comm\_get\_client\_info\(\)

+    Description: Obtains information about client connections of global nodes.

+    Return type: record

 -   pg\_stat\_get\_db\_conflict\_tablespace\(oid\)

-    Description: Number of queries canceled due to a conflict between the restored tablespace and the deleted tablespace in the database.
+    Description: Specifies the number of queries canceled due to a conflict between the restored tablespace and the deleted tablespace in the database.

     Return type: bigint

 -   pg\_control\_group\_config

-    Description: Prints cgroup configurations on the current node.
+    Description: Prints Cgroup configurations on the current node.

     Return type: record

 -   pg\_stat\_get\_db\_stat\_reset\_time\(oid\)

-    Description: Last time when database statistics were reset.
+    Description: Specifies the most recent time when database statistics were reset.
 It is initialized to the system time during the first connection to each database.
 The reset time is updated when you call  **pg\_stat\_reset**  on the database and execute  **pg\_stat\_reset\_single\_table\_counters**  against any table or index in it.

     Return type: timestamptz

 -   pg\_stat\_get\_function\_total\_time\(oid\)

-    Description: Total wall clock time spent in the function, in microseconds.
+    Description: Specifies the total wall clock time spent in the function, in microseconds.
 The time spent on this function calling other functions is included.

     Return type: bigint

 -   pg\_stat\_get\_xact\_tuples\_returned\(oid\)

-    Description: Number of rows read through sequential scans when the parameter is a table in the current transaction, or number of index entries returned when the parameter is an index.
+    Description: Specifies the number of rows read through sequential scans when the parameter is a table in the current transaction or the number of index entries returned when the parameter is an index.

     Return type: bigint

+-   pg\_lock\_status\(\)

+    Description: Queries information about locks held by open transactions.
+All users can execute this function.

+    Return type: For details, see  **PG\_LOCKS**  which is obtained by querying this function.

 -   pg\_stat\_get\_xact\_numscans\(oid\)

-    Description: Number of sequential scans performed when the parameter is a table in the current transaction, or number of index scans performed when the parameter is an index.
+    Description: Specifies the number of sequential scans performed when the parameter is a table in the current transaction or the number of index scans performed when the parameter is an index.

     Return type: bigint

 -   pg\_stat\_get\_xact\_blocks\_fetched\(oid\)

-    Description: Number of disk block fetch requests for a table or index in the current transaction.
+    Description: Specifies the number of disk block fetch requests for a table or an index in the current transaction.

     Return type: bigint

 -   pg\_stat\_get\_xact\_blocks\_hit\(oid\)

-    Description: Number of disk block fetch requests for tables or indexes found in cache in the current transaction.
+    Description: Specifies the number of disk block fetch requests for tables or indexes found in cache in the current transaction.

     Return type: bigint

 -   pg\_stat\_get\_xact\_function\_calls\(oid\)

-    Description: Number of times the function is called in the current transaction.
+    Description: Specifies the number of times the function is called in the current transaction.

     Return type: bigint

 -   pg\_stat\_get\_xact\_function\_self\_time\(oid\)

-    Description: Time spent on this function in the current transaction, excluding the time spent on this function internally calling other functions.
+    Description: Specifies the time spent on this function in the current transaction, excluding the time spent on this function internally calling other functions.

     Return type: bigint

 -   pg\_stat\_get\_xact\_function\_total\_time\(oid\)

-    Description: Total wall clock time \(in microseconds\) spent on the function in the current transaction, including the time spent on this function internally calling other functions.
+    Description: Specifies the total wall clock time \(in microseconds\) spent on the function in the current transaction, including the time spent on this function internally calling other functions.

     Return type: bigint